Cardinal Vicar: Pope Pius X: Etsi Nos (1912)

-The head of all these bureaus is the cardinal who is the vicar-general of the pope in Rome.
-His office and the extent of his power are always the same and are permanent, so that they do not cease even when the Papal See is vacant.
-This fact distinguishes the cardinal vicar as he is called, for the designation is not an official title, from all other vicars-general in the world, and gives him his peculiar legal position.
-In the same way it is a noticeable exception that the four departments can carry on their customary business, even when the vicar is not able to supervise what is done on account of the conclave or of some other impediment.
-Even should the vicar die the work of the departments goes quietly on.
+The cardinal who serves as the pope’s vicar general in Rome heads all these bureaus.
+His office and powers are permanent and continue even when the papal see is vacant.
+This distinguishes the cardinal vicar as he is commonly called, though the designation is not an official title from all other vicars general and gives him a unique legal position.
+The four departments may also continue their ordinary work when the vicar cannot supervise them because of a conclave or another impediment.
+Even if the vicar dies, their work proceeds without interruption.

 Pope Benedict XV

 Pope Benedict XV, in his apostolic letter In Ordinandis of 20 April 1917, modified some of the provisions of his predecessor.
 In 1929, with the establishment of Vatican City, Pope Pius XII removed Vatican City State from the authority of the cardinal vicar.

 Pope John XXIII

 Pope John XXIII established that the offices of the vicarate would be located at the Lateran Palace.
 He paid tribute to the work of his Cardinal Vicar, Clemente Micara, in his speech announcing the proposed Second Vatican Council.